scalameta/metals/website/blog/2022-01-11-aluminium.md

 - signature help
 - selection range

-An import note to make is that, while we still want to support some more features, Metals is not a Java language server, so we will never offer the same amount of functionality as the tools and IDEs focused on the Java language.
+An important note to make is that, while we still want to support some more features, Metals is not a Java language server, so we will never offer the same amount of functionality as the tools and IDEs focused on the Java language.
 Current discussion about the scope of Java support can be found in